 Grants are awarded for a period of six months.
 All funded projects must be finalised no later than the date specified in the grant agreement.

-The lead representatives of selected projects is expected to stay in regular contact with the EJC on the progress of investigative work and immediately communicate any major unexpected delays or other deviations.
+The lead representatives of selected projects are expected to stay in regular contact with EJC on the progress of investigative work and immediately communicate any major unexpected delays or other deviations.

 Optional project support